jtl-scx/dev-guide/Guide/Channel-API.md

 # Seller-Events

 One important component of SCX are Seller and Channel Events.
-Seller Events are emitted by a Seller integration, such as JTL-Wawi, while Channel Events are emitted by a Channel Integration.
-Such events are actions created by an actor (Seller or Channel) and may be handled by connected integrations.
+Seller Events are emitted by a Seller integration, such as the JTL-Wawi, while Channel Events are emitted by a Channel Integration.
+Such events are actions created by an actor (either a Seller or a Channel) and may be handled by connected integrations.

-A Channel Integration needs to handle various Seller Events provided by `GET /v1/channel/events` in order to create new Offer listings, mark orders as paid or shipped.
+A Channel Integration needs to handle the various Seller Events provided by `GET /v1/channel/events` in order to create new Offer listings, and mark orders as paid or shipped.

-It is recommended to call the Seller Event Endpoint in a regular interval (once a minute) and consume all Events available.
+We recommend calling the Seller Event Endpoint in a regular interval (such as once a minute) and consume all Events available.

 When a event is consumed, it must be acknowledged by calling `DELETE /v1/channel/events`.
-Otherwise, an Event will be retransmitted after a timeout.
+Otherwise the Event will be transmitted again after a timeout.

-Events will be transmitted maximum 10 times.
-Afterwards it will be marked as dead-lettered and will be not retransmitted again.
+Events will be transmitted a maximum of 10 times.
+Afterwards it will be marked as a dead-letter and will be not transmitted again.

 ## API Examples